Best Portable Bass Amp

 Ampeg is another well known bass amplification brand with a long list of bassists that use their gear like Les Claypool, Gene Simmons and Stanley Clarke just to name a few - so it was surprising to find the Ampeg BA-108, a great portable amp at a very affordable price range!
 Although Ampeg says that the BA-108 is ideal for beginners with its CD/MP3 input and headphone out, this amp can also be a great portable amplifier for experienced players.

 The Ampeg BA-108 lets you conveniently take the classic Ampeg sound anywhere, in a small and easy to carry 27 lbs 1x8" combo format.
 To get the signature sound at lower volumes, the amp has a ported baffle which helps enhance the lower frequencies.
 Since the amp is aimed at newbies, it comes with minimalist 3-band EQ, for making minor adjustments.
 If you are working within a limited budget, this is highly recommended.
 Price: usually about $100 | Get the latest price & reviews at Amazon.com

-Since portability is the primary deciding factor for this list, we have found that the Vox AC1 RhythmVOX Bass to be deserving of a spot.
-Weighing in at just over 550g, this battery-powered "Mini" amp is highly portable, convenient to use and remarkably practical, you can carry it around to play bass virtually anywhere, without much hassle.
+Since portability is the primary deciding factor for this list, we have found that the Vox PB10 Pathfinder Bass Amp to be deserving of a spot.
+Weighing in at just over 14 lbs, this super light "Mini" amp is highly portable, convenient to use and remarkably practical, you can carry it around without much hassle.

 Share This Article